 Into The Woods

-I have Struan, my partner in crime, to thank for this, as he's quite the Stephen Sondheim fan.
+I have Struan, my close friend, to thank for this, as he's quite the Stephen Sondheim fan.
 This should've been a musical wonder as well as the soundtrack has been sung several times (badly may I add, sorry!) by the two of us but the film itself is really great, Meryl Streep and Emily Blunt steal the show, absolute babes.
 And I love the whole realistic approach to each of the fairytale characters, showing that life does carry on after the 'Happily Ever After.'

 I recommended this film to my saxophone tutor, the legend that is Mr Ingham, because if you're a musician/music student, you generally think you give up your life to practise sessions, band rehearsals and that your teachers give you a really hard time.
 All I can say is, you haven't seen or experienced pain until you have watched this film.
 J Jonah Jameson is the dick of all music tutors.